apollographql/apollo-kotlin/CONTRIBUTING.md

 ## Project Setup

-This project is developed using IntelliJ IDEA.
+You will need:
+* Java11+
+* A recent version of IntelliJ IDEA community.
 Android Studio might work too, but we find out the experience for multiplatform code to be better with IntelliJ IDEA.
-To build multiplatform projects, you need MacOS and the Xcode developer tools.
+* MacOS and the Xcode developer tools for iOS/MacOS targets.

-To build the integration tests, use the `tests` build.
-It's a composite build that includes the main build so that it's possible to use `apollo-gradle-plugin` with dependency substitution.
+We recommend opening the `tests` folder in IntelliJ.
+It's a composite build that includes the main build and integration-tests so it's easy to add GraphQL and test the codegen end-to-end.
+If you only want to do small changes, you can open the root project to save some sync times.

 ## Using a local version of Apollo Kotlin